-Visual Basic (VB), introduced by Microsoft in 1991, changed the way Windows applications were developed on the personal computer.
-VB was the first of the Rapid Application Development tools, and continues to evolve with each release of the .NET Framework.
-This subject teaches how VB can be used to create desktop applications and data-driven web sites that use Microsoft and various Open Source libraries.
-VB is used to create reusable unit-tested object-oriented libraries that integrate with C# code, and to make consistent, high quality, user friendly interfaces.
+Visual Basic (VB), introduced by Microsoft in 1991, has changed the way we develop Windows applications on the personal computer.
+VB is the first of the Rapid Application Development (RAD) tools, and continues to evolve with the recent release of the .NET framework.
+This subject introduces students to event-driven programming concepts used in the design and implementation of applications with graphical user interfaces (GUIs).

 1 Credit for CPD/CPA/CPAC Diploma Students